cunger/escape-velocity/content/about.md

 # Footprint

-This page has a [carbon footprint of 0.08 g](https://www.websitecarbon.com/website/cunger-github-io-about/), and the notebook pages are comparable with [those of the Low Tech Magazine](https://solar.lowtechmagazine.com/2018/09/how-to-build-a-lowtech-website.html).
+This page has a [carbon footprint of 0.08 g](https://www.websitecarbon.com/website/cunger-github-io-about/).